Inokinoki/inoki-blog/source/_posts/Ollama.md

 # Decide where to run

 Let's go back to the dynamic libraries and `libPath` argument in the `dyn_init`, mentioned in [Dynamic library loading and server starting](#dynamic-library-loading-and-server-starting).
-We have already known in [Embed libraries as payloads](#3-embed-libraries-as-payloads), that `ollama` will extract the embedded dynamic libraries to a temporary directory, and load them by formating and passing `libPath` to `dyn_init`.
+We have already known in [Embed libraries as payloads](#3-embed-libraries-as-payloads), that `ollama` will extract the embedded dynamic libraries to a temporary directory, and load them by formatting and passing `libPath` to `dyn_init`.

 The question is: how `ollama` chooses the libraries by passing the different `libPath` argument?